SurferAdmin/freqstart/README.md

 Freqstart will install freqtrade and the necessary NostalgiaForInfinity strategies and configs automatically.
 With many more "QoL" features tailored to harness the power of freqtrade and community tested extensions.

-If you are not familiar with freqtrade, please read the complete documentation first on [freqtrade.io](https://www.freqtrade.io/).

 ### Prerequisites